jhardydev/science-robot/DEPLOYMENT.md

 ## Prerequisites

-- Duckiebot running with ROS (typically ROS Noetic or ROS Kinetic)
+- Duckiebot running with ROS (Ubuntu 18.04 with ROS Melodic, or Ubuntu 20.04 with ROS Noetic)
 - Docker installed on the robot
+- ARM64 architecture (tested on Jetson Nano with Ubuntu 18.04.6)
 - Access to the robot via SSH or direct terminal
 - ROS master running on the robot